Find Affordable College Courses

 $11,690 Average Tuition & Fees

-In-state tuition fees for undergraduate students at Cleveland State University are $11,690 per year.
+The average tuition and fees for an in-state undergraduate at Cleveland State University are $11,690 a year.
 On average, compsci graduates from Cleveland State University take out $25,102 in student loans while working on their degree.

 Full Computer Science at Cleveland State University Report